We are a mixed-billing practice and our fee schedule is as per below

-**Bulk billing eligibility provided by Turbot Street Medical Centre may not extend to additional tests such as radiology, pathology etc. To find out the costs of any referral from your GP, you should liaise directly with the referring partner.
+**Bulk billing eligibility provided by Central Station Medical Centre may not extend to additional tests such as radiology, pathology etc. To find out the costs of any referral from your GP, you should liaise directly with the referring partner.

 We have agreements with a number of OSHC providers including AHM, BUPA, NIB, Allianz which means students only have to pay $13-$15 depending on the insurance provider.